 Pitch counts must be recorded into the WPPA website by 11:59pm the day of each game.
 The Head Coach can have a proxy enter the pitch counts, however, the Head Coach is responsible for the recording of the pitch counts and entry into the website.
-Each Division Commissioner for their appropriate Divisions shall monitor the timeliness of pitch count entries.
-After one warning, in the event a Commissioner finds that a coach has failed to enter pitch counts according to the time stated in these rules and reports this to the WPPA Board, a one-game suspension of the coach is triggered and shall be served at the next possible game.
+Each League Commissioner shall monitor the timeliness of pitch count entries.
+After one warning, in the event a League Commissioner finds that a coach has failed to enter pitch counts according to the time stated in these rules and reports this to the WPPA Board, a one-game suspension of the coach is triggered and shall be served at the next possible game.